Your browser doesn't support javascript.

 RESUMEN

 Lithium metal batteries (LMBs) must have both long cycle life and calendar life to be commercially viable.
-However, "trial and error" methodologies remains prevalent in contemporary research endeavors to identify favorable electrolytes.
-Here, we propose a guiding principle for the selection of solvents for LMBs, which aims to achieve high coulombic efficiency while minimizing the corrosion.
-For the first time, our study reveals the dipole moment and orientation of solvent molecules have significant impacts on lithium metal reversibility and corrosion.
-Solvents with high dipole moments are more likely to adsorb onto lithium metal surfaces, which also influences the solid electrolyte interphase.
-Using this principle, we demonstrate the use of LiNO3 as the sole salt in NCM811/Li cells can achieve excellent cycling stability.
-Overall, our work bridges the molecular structure of solvents to the reversibility and corrosion of lithium metal, and these concepts can be extended to other metal-based batteries.
-This article is protected by copyright.
-All rights reserved.
+However, "trial and error" methodologies remain prevalent in contemporary research endeavors to identify favorable electrolytes.
+Here, a guiding principle for the selection of solvents for LMBs is proposed, which aims to achieve high Coulombic efficiency while minimizing the corrosion.
+For the first time, this study reveals that the dipole moment and orientation of solvent molecules have significant impacts on lithium metal reversibility and corrosion.
+Solvents with high dipole moments are more likely to adsorb onto lithium metal surfaces, which also influence the solid electrolyte interphase.
+Using this principle, the use of LiNO3 is demonstrated as the sole salt in LiNi0.8Co0.1Mn0.1O2/Li cells can achieve excellent cycling stability.
+Overall, this work bridges the molecular structure of solvents to the reversibility and corrosion of lithium metal, and these concepts can be extended to other metal-based batteries.

 Plant Cell Rep ; 43(5): 114, 2024 Apr 08.